xubingyue/avocadodb/Documentation/Books/Manual/Foxx/Router/Request.md

   The trailing path relative to the current route if the current route ends in a wildcard (e.g. `/something/*`).

-  **Note**: Starting with ArangoDB 3.2 is passed into the service as-is, i.e. percentage escape sequences like `%2F` will no longer be unescaped.
+  **Note**: Starting with AvocadoDB 3.2 is passed into the service as-is, i.e. percentage escape sequences like `%2F` will no longer be unescaped.
 Also note that the suffix may contain path segments like `..` which may have special meaning if the suffix is used to build filesystem paths.

 * **trustProxy**: `boolean`

   Indicates whether the request was made using a trusted proxy.
-  If the origin server's address was specified in the ArangoDB configuration using `--frontend.trusted-proxy` or the service's `trustProxy` setting is enabled, this will be `true`, otherwise it will be `false`.
+  If the origin server's address was specified in the AvocadoDB configuration using `--frontend.trusted-proxy` or the service's `trustProxy` setting is enabled, this will be `true`, otherwise it will be `false`.

 * **url**: `string`